J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model7.md

-# Model 7 Description
+# Hinge-Plate-Esal

-This is a placeholder for the DFM model 7 description.
+Description for Hinge-Plate-Esal.
+Replace with details about this part.